LattePandaTeam/LattePanda-Win10-Software/BIOS for LattePanda Alpha&Delta/LattePanda Delta/S70GR200 Delta Auto power-on/README.md

+###Update
+2021-02-02: add "(Compatible with LINUX)S70GR200 Delta Auto Power on" and solve some compatible issues with Linux.

 ### How to get Auto power-on feature on LattePanda Delta

 Please check out this forum thread to find more instructions of how to reflash **Delta auto-power-on BIOS**.